M

 The conversation that continuesThe session ends.
 The Shabbat is close.
 Nobody leaves immediately.
 This is, reliably, when the real conversation begins.

 We chose Friday morning deliberately.
 The week is winding down.
-The news cycle loses its grip.
-Shabbat is approaching — and with it, a natural invitation to slow down and reflect.
+Shabbat is approaching - and with it, a natural invitation to slow down and reflect.
 There is something distinctly Israeli about starting Shabbat having asked a hard question.
-The session ends at noon, and the afternoon is yours — to sit with what you've just encountered.
+The session ends at noon, and the afternoon is yours.

 What You'll Leave With